Provar Jenkins Plugin

 Above: Snapshot of Salesforce Metadata cache setting.

 b.)
-Test Results Path Setting: How the ANT/Results folder will be handled in subsequent job executions.
+Test Results Path Setting: How will the ANT/Results folder be handled in subsequent job executions?

 Above: Snapshot of Test Results Path Setting.